Skip to content

 • 6: Star (non-extragalactic)

-• instrument_type_homogenized must be a string column using:
+• instrument_type_homogenized (string) using:

 • s: Spectroscopic